KonstantinTomashevich/Kan/unit/render_pipeline_language/readme.md

 Matrix columns can be accessed as vectors in the same way as single item access works for vectors.

+## Note about inbuilt types precision

+It was decided to support only 32-bit types for now, because not all GPUs support 16-bit and 8-bit precision inside pipeline code: most of them do support, but not all of them.

+GLSL in ES mode goes around it by using the feature called relaxed precision in SPIRV: it means that code tells driver that it is possible to use 16-bit calculations in specified places if the driver thinks it is beneficial for the performance.
+If GPU does not support 16-bit calculations, then driver will just ignore relaxed precision instructions.
+Precision specifiers in GLSL in OpenGL work the same way: they're just advises, not requirements.

+It was decided to postpone relaxed precision integration as we don't yet support devices on which it would be possible to see the difference.

 ## Type usage syntax

 Type can be specified using syntax: `type_name ((\[ array_dimension_expression \])+ | ...)?` with type_name being